- Bullen Bullen (6 months to 2 ½ years old)

 Dr Chan attends Monash Vale Early Learning Centre every Wednesday morning from 10.00/10.30 (excluding term holidays) and Bridge Road Early Learning Centre every Thursday morning from 9.00/9.30 (excluding term holidays).
 Dr Chan is a GP who attends early childhood settings to provide check-ups, vaccinations and scripts.

 What is our immunisation, illness, accident and medication policy and procedure?

 All children are to be immunised to attend Bridge Road ELC and Monash Vale ELC.
 It is your responsibility to provide the centre with updated immunisation records.
 If an outbreak occurs and your child is not old enough to have the immunisation, you will be asked to pick up your child.

 If your child has a temperature, we will administer Panadol (if permission is given on your enrolment form) if the temperature remains above 37.5, you will be asked to come and collect them.
 You will be asked to collect your child if they have any other illness deemed infectious or if your child is deemed too unwell for care.
 For any infectious diseases, a medical certificate will be required before your child can attend the centre. if a child is unwell, they are required to stay at home for a 24hour period since their last symptom.

 In case of an accident or illness, parents will be informed and a form will be left at the reception desk for you to sign.

 Medication is to be signed in and handed over at the reception desk.
 A medication form is to be filled in correctly and the medication labelled with the child’s name or medication cannot be administered.
 At the end of the day, you can collect the medication from reception and sign the medication form to acknowledge the medication was administered.

-A full week fees will be required at the last day of orientation.
-Fees must be paid in advance in full and will be modified when centrelink informs us of how much they are contributing to your fees.
+A full week fee will be required on the last day of orientation.
+Fees must be paid in advance in full and will be modified when Centrelink informs us of how much they are contributing to your fees.